kusochek/CV-1/Readme.md

 * Feb.
 2015 - Aug.
 2016
 * http://www.ovobox.com/

-Worked on the company's main porduct - CRM && Web development platform.
+Worked on the company's main product - CRM && Web development platform.
 By that time product consisted of Web Editor, CRM/Database with REST API and a File manager, all of them were Angular 1.* SPA-s.
 Participated in client's projects using React\Flux

 ### Contacts